Cliftleigh

 Cliftleigh has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Five projects identified by AreaSearch are expected to impact the area significantly.
-These include The Loxford Estate, Avery's Rise, Heddon Greta South Road and Drainage Improvements, and Heddon Greta - Cliftleigh Corridor Structure Plan.
+Five projects are identified by AreaSearch as potentially impacting the area: The Loxford Estate, Avery's Rise, Heddon Greta South Road and Drainage Improvements, and Heddon Greta-Cliftleigh Corridor Structure Plan.
+These are key projects to consider for their likely influence on the area.

 Professional plan users can use the search below to filter and access additional projects.